garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 #### URLs

+**Do not use quotations marks in URL values.**

 ```
 @embed url(http://www.st-andrews.ac.uk/code/framework.css);
 ```

 There may be situations where the URL contains characters that would otherwise need to be escaped, such as parentheses, white space characters, single quotes (') or double quotes(").

-In these cases use the most appropriate quotation mark to aid clarity without needing to escape anything.
+In these cases use the most appropriate quotation mark to aid clarity without needing to escape anything; if in doubt, use single quotes.